 Now according to the setup and the colors and size used, the circles which are large and light gives the impression that that particular subcategory made a relatively low amount of revenue selling a large quantity.
 It signifies low sales per item.
 The circles that are small in size and dark in colors give the impression that the subcategories generated high revenue selling a small quantity.
 It signifies high sales per item.

 To create a heat map requires one or more dimensions and one or two measures.
 The highlight table requires one or more dimensions and only one measure.
 The key feature that separates the two is the heat map which requires encoding of the marks by an additional measure compared to the highlight table.

 Since the highlight table allows color marking by one thing at a time, the encoding can be done only for one measure.
 Unlike the highlight table, with heatmap, the marks can be colored using one measure along with sizing the marks by a second measure.
 Depends on the background of the business logic this type of visualization can add a valuable piece of information in the analysis.

 Heat Map is a very good feature provided by Tableau.
 It provides an excellent encoding along with different sizing and color representation of the data.
 This kind of visualization helps the analyst to get the readily available representation of data at a single glance.
 With all these excellent features this type of encoding can cause some confusion for the end users if it is explicitly not stated what the size and colors represent.

 Though there are limitations, still tableau heat map is a good alternative to choose from compared to a line graph or highlight table.
 It is really efficient when there is a need for comparison between dimension members with varying scales across multiple measurements.

 This has been a guide to Heat Map in Tableau.
-Here we discussed the concepts, use, importance, and steps to create a Heat map in Tableau.
+Here we discussed the concepts, use, importance, and steps to create a Heat map in Tableau in detail.
 You can also go through our other suggested articles to learn more –